Context Engine

 Repos12 OSS projects, easy → hard (flask, requests … django, sympy, sphinx, scikit-learn, pytest, astropy, matplotlib)

-The ten tools
+The sixteen tools

 Sovereignty